 From the “Stories of our Dearly Departed” series from Kelly Grimaldi, Historian and Director of Education and Program Development for Albany Diocesan Cemeteries.

-In January, Albany Diocesan Cemeteries launched “Stories of our Dearly Departed”, a series featuring stories and photographs of those who are buried within our 18 upstate NY cemeteries.
+Albany Diocesan Cemeteries launched “Stories of our Dearly Departed”, a series featuring stories and photographs of those who are buried within our 19 upstate NY cemeteries.

 Our hope is that people will enjoy reading about the lives of our community members just as much as we enjoy learning about them from the families we serve and in the information we find throughout our archives.
 There are so many fascinating stories buried within these Sacred Grounds!

-We are coming up on the 21st anniversary of the death of one famous person known to generations of people since the emergence of her film career in 1932 with the production of Tarzan, The Ape Man.
+Maureen O’Sullivan’s film career took off in 1932 with the production of Tarzan, The Ape Man.
 She played the role of Jane Parker who was rescued by Tarzan.
 Jane became one of the most iconic figures in film history.
-Her real name was Maureen O’Sullivan and although it is said that she was irritated at times about the repeated references to her as “Tarzan’s Jane,” she later accepted it as a folkloric signature.
+Although it is said that she was irritated at times about the repeated references to her as “Tarzan’s Jane,” she later accepted it as a folkloric signature.
 She Jane!

 In the 1940s she took a break from her film career and had seven children with husband, John Farrow.
 They lived in California until John died suddenly in 1963.
 Maureen moved with her children to Manhattan and resumed her acting career both on Broadway and in film until shifting her focus away from acting to devote her energies to causes important to her.
 She was never pretentious, nor did she live a life of turmoil as did many film stars of her caliber.
 Her philosophy on motherhood proves her to be a common-sense, no nonsense woman.
 She said, “The real way to bind children to you is to let them go.
 Clutching is no good; it simply makes them determined to be rid of you.
 But once they’re free, they surprisingly want to come back to you as friends.”
 At the time of her death she was survived by six of her children (her oldest son was killed in a plane crash in 1958), 32 grandchildren and 13 great-grandchildren.